A coupon payment is the amount of interest which a bond issuer pays to a bondholder at each payment date.

 In variable coupon payments, the coupon rate varies directly or indirectly with another variable.
 A change in coupon rate means a change in coupon payment.
 For example, a bond may have coupon rate equal to LIBOR + 3%.
 Since LIBOR is variable, the coupon rate and coupon payments are variable too for this bond.

-In deferred coupon bonds, initial coupon payments are deferred for a certain period while in accelerated coupon bonds, the coupon rate decreases over the life of the bond.
+In deferred coupon bonds, initial coupon payments are deferred for a certain period while in accelerated coupon bonds, the coupon rate is high initially but decreases over the life of the bond.

 Walmart Stores Inc. has 3 million, $1,000 par value bonds payable due on 15th August 2037.
 They carry a coupon rate of 6.5% while the payments are made semiannually.
 Its current yield is 4.63% while its yield to maturity is 3.92%.

-Please note that coupon payments are calculated based on the stated interest rate rather than the yield to maturity or the current yield.
+Please note that coupon payments are calculated based on the stated interest rate (also called nominal yield) rather than the yield to maturity or the current yield.